Khushibhansali/Interactive-Lab-Hub/Lab 3/README.md

 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)

 Test 1: https://drive.google.com/file/d/16SrwlbJvglBM9fTPEG8mVKpvt0pfzus9/view?usp=sharing

 Test 2: https://drive.google.com/file/d/1T2vmu2gTri7jIbcxwpTxcQ-09_eFSmLU/view?usp=sharing

 Answer the following:

 ### What worked well about the system and what didn't?

 The system excelled in transforming a diverse array of objects into musical instruments, showcasing versatility in creating unique auditory experiences.
-The integration with the Raspberry Pi facilitated a compact and accessible platform for deploying the music player system, ensuring ease of use and affordability.
+The integration of random objects furthered the ingenuity of our system.
+We had successfully programmed recording the user from the microphone, playing sounds from the touch sensor, and allowing the user to make a song by playing multiple sounds simultaneously (which is demonstrated in test 2).

 However, certain limitations surfaced during the interaction.
 Our intial set up included using water as a random item you could touch and a sound would play.
 However, after some user testing we found out that water continously conducts electricity so it would be playing sounds even when the user didn't touch it.
-Here's a picture of the initial setup
+Here's a picture of the initial setup:

 <img alt="image" src="setup1.jpg">

 Here's a video of why that was a problem: https://drive.google.com/file/d/1sZiTmi3b8QzF2jGA98JnZuCitEs0bo9X/view?usp=sharing